Jack Yates

 John Henry "Jack" Yates (July 11, 1828 – December 22, 1897) was an American freedman, minister, and community leader.
-Born enslaved in Gloucester County, Virginia on July 11, 1828, Yates was taught to read at an early age by his enslaver's child.
+Born enslaved in Gloucester County, Virginia, on July 11, 1828, Yates was taught to read at an early age by his enslaver's child.
 He married Harriet Willis, who was enslaved on a neighboring farm.
 When her enslaver moved his plantation to Texas to avoid emancipation, Yates, then a free man, asked to be re-enslaved in order to stay with his family.
-He joined his family in Matagorda County, Texas until their emancipation in 1865.
+He joined his family in Matagorda County, Texas, until their emancipation in 1865.
 The family then relocated to Houston, where he helped establish Freedman's Town, purchased property, and began ministering to the community.
 In 1868, Yates was named the first full-time preacher of the Antioch Missionary Baptist Church, Houston's first Black baptist church.
 As a community leader, Yates organized Houston Academy, now Booker T. Washington High School; Bethel Baptist Church; and Houston's Emancipation Park.
 He died in 1897.
 Yates' original Houston home, the Jack Yates House, was donated to Houston's Heritage Society and first opened to the public in 1996.

 Early life

-Yates was born on July 11, 1828 in Gloucester County, Virginia to Robert and Rachel Yates, who were both enslaved.
-When Rachel became the caregiver to the owner's child, the child taught Yates to read.
+Yates was born on July 11, 1828, in Gloucester County, Virginia, to Robert and Rachel Yates, who were both enslaved.
+When Rachel became the caregiver to her enslaver's child, the child taught Yates to read.
 Yates would stash reading material when he went to work in the fields and would sneak out at night to read it.
-He also began attending religious gatherings of enaslaved people.
+He also began attending religious gatherings of enslaved people.

-Yates' owner brought Yates on business trips where Yates learned financial basics that later enabled him to purchase his own freedom.
+Yates' enslaver brought Yates on business trips where Yates learned financial basics that later enabled him to purchase his own freedom.
 He met and married Harriet Willis, who was enslaved on a neighboring farm.

 Relocation to Texas

-Following the Emancipation Proclamation in 1863, in order to continue enslaving his workers, Willis's owner moved his plantation to Matagorda County, Texas.
-Yates, a free man at the time, convinced the Willis's owner to re-enslave him so that he would not be separated from his wife and three children.
+Following the Emancipation Proclamation in 1863, Willis's enslaver moved his plantation to Matagorda County, Texas.
+Yates, a free man at the time, convinced Willis's enslaver to re-enslave him so that he would not be separated from his wife and three children.